varvet/godmin/README.md

 end
 ```

-## Models

 ## Authentication

 Multiple authentication scenarios are supported.
-Godmin comes with a built in authentication solution that can be used to sign in to the admin section via the admin interface.
+Godmin comes with a lightweight built in authentication solution that can be used to sign in to the admin section via the admin interface.
 In addition, when running an admin engine, it is possible to set up a shared authentication solution so that administrators can sign in via the main app.

-### Simple authentication
+### Built in authentication

 This example uses the built in authentication solution.
 Authentication is isolated to the admin section and administrators sign in via the admin interface.